Agramm18/outro_shoutdown/README.md

 ## Usage

-1. Place your outro song (e.g., `outro_song.mp3`) in a folder of your choice.
-2. Update the path in the script:
+1. Update the path in the script:

    ```python
    song_path = os.path.join("path", "to", "outro_song.mp3")
    ```
-3. Run the script from the terminal:
+2. Run the script from the terminal:

    ```bash
    python shutdown_outro.py
    ```
-4. Type `quit` to start the sequence.
+3. Type `quit` to start the sequence.

 ## How It Works